cyberbotics/webots/docs/wiki_flu.md

 | Webots PROTOs | (-$\frac{\pi}{2}$, 0, $\frac{\pi}{2}$), but there are numerous exceptions to this rule as we haven't followed any specific convention | C |

 Note that the backward compability mechanism adapts the nodes in the internal tree structure.
-Therefore, the saved worlds will be overriden with the updated structure, but the PROTO files adapter exclusively at the runtime.
+Therefore, the saved worlds will be overriden with the updated structure, while the PROTO files are adapted exclusively at the runtime.
-A user should update the PROTO files manually.
+A user should manually update the PROTO files.

 # New axis system recommendations